Health Update + Easy To Make Recipes

 I am obsessed with hummus and rice crackers or carrots.
 I make my own so that it’s clean and healthy.
 It’s so easy and super yummy!
 Here is the recipe I use but I reduce oil amount even more.

-Well, that is my health update along with some of my favorite healthy recipes!
+Well, that is my health update along with some of my favourite healthy recipes!
 If you have any tips, questions, or recipes to share with me, please comment below.